bhargavaman/GodotRetro/README.md

 ### Recommendation

-The shaders looks the best when they are combined!
+The shaders looks better when they are combined!

 **Example :**